ashishstirling/crawler/README.md

  - Pull https://github.com/ashishstirling/crawler.git.
 Best option is to pull this into intelliJ IDEA as a new project from version control.
  - Ensure Java 11 and Maven are in the path and available to intelliJ IDEA.
  - Run - mvn clean compile test exec:java -Dexec.mainClass="com.company.Main"

+**Reasoning and TradeOffs:**

+ - I started with TDD - Test Driven Development - with URLStore class.
+However, when I came to Crawler class, I realised that I was running low on time.
+Hence, I didn't write any tests for Crawler class

+**What could be done with more time:**

+ - Crawler class would be built using TDD.
+ - Crawler.crawl function would need refactoring so that not all the code sits inside the crawl function.